Cosmos-Logic-Institute-CLI/Infinite-Alchemy/README.md

 * **Recycling:** Standard tubes are melted down and recast after each run, turning hardware into "recyclable ink."
 * **The Prize:** You keep the data from the "Stochastic" partitions, discovering new materials on someone else's dime.

+---

+## **The "Ghetto Gradient Reactor": Full Protocol**

+**Objective:**
+To validate the "full-gradient field" concept within 24 hours using minimal, off-the-shelf components.
+This is not about finesse.
+This is about brute-force proof.

+**Core Philosophy:**
+If a concept is fundamentally powerful, it should bear fruit even in its crudest form.
+We skip all automation and "smart" systems.
+We go straight for the physical evidence.

+**Bill of Materials (The Cheapest Lab):**
+*   **1 x** Cordless Drill (or any motor with stable rotation)
+*   **1 x** Section of Seamless Steel Tube (approx. 30-50cm length, sealed at both ends)
+*   **1 x** Heating Source (Resistance coil, blowtorch, or even a powerful soldering iron)
+*   **1 x** Cooling Source (Bucket of ice water)
+*   **Sample Materials** (e.g., Tin, Bismuth, or any low-melting-point metal with clear phase changes)
+*   **Recording Tools** (Smartphone camera, optional thermal imaging camera)
+*   **A Saw** (To cut the tube open at the end)

+**Experimental Protocol:**

+1.  **Assembly:**
+    Fix the steel tube horizontally to the drill's chuck.
+Ensure it's balanced.
+Fill the tube with your sample material (small pieces or powder).
+Seal the ends tightly.

+2.  **Gradient Creation:**
+    Apply heat to ONE END of the rotating tube using your heating source.
+Immerse or actively cool the OTHER END in the ice bath.
+    *   **Heat Source =** Defines your maximum temperature boundary.
+    *   **Cold Source =** Defines your minimum temperature boundary.
+    *   **Rotation via Drill =** Creates a continuous centrifugal pressure gradient from the center outward.

+3.  **Run:**
+    Activate the drill to spin the tube.
+Maintain heating/cooling for a set period (e.g., 30-60 mins) to allow the system to reach a steady-state **thermal gradient** along the tube's length, while under a **pressure gradient** across its radius.

+4.  **Observation (Real-time):**
+    Use a thermal camera (or temperature strips) to visually confirm the establishment of a smooth temperature gradient along the tube's surface.
+This gradient is your first piece of evidence.

+5.  **The Critical Moment - Post-Mortem Analysis:**
+    Stop the drill.
+Let it cool.
+Clamp the tube and **CUT IT OPEN LENGTHWISE WITH THE SAW.**
+    This is the only "analysis" step you need.
+You are not measuring points; you are reading a landscape.

+6.  **Data Readout:**
+    Inspect the interior.
+You will see a **continuous physical record** of your material's state across the applied gradients.
+    *   **Where it melted and re-solidified** = Phase transition boundary at that specific (T, P) coordinate.
+    *   **Changes in crystal structure, texture, or color** along the tube = A direct visual map of material properties vs. conditions.

+**The Declaration:**

+This is Day One evidence.
+We did not build a robot.
+We built a question.
+The question is: **"If a $100 setup can generate a continuous map of material behavior in hours, what is the multi-million-dollar lab with its one-at-a-time 'alchemy' actually optimizing for?"**
+We are not open-sourcing a product.
+We are open-sourcing a **provocation**.
+Replicate this.
+Improve it.
+Or use the data from this crude pipe to challenge the very foundation of iterative materials discovery.
+The revolution starts not when it's polished, but when it works.

+**Join the Ghetto Revolution.**

+---

 **Format:**
 > [ZengHao], *Infinite Alchemy: The Multi-Dimensional Spatiotemporal Scanning Engine*, GitHub Repository, 2026.